Calvinxc1/MQTT_device_manager/README.md

 All data with a temporal component must also include some form of timestamp.

 ##### 3. Set alert/action thresholds for incoming data
 Any measure coming from a device, or any device status, needs to include triggers that will cause an alert to appear within the application.
-This alert needs to be configurable in the threshold(s) that trigger it (I.E. moisture on measure X went below Y threshold), as well as the content of the alert.
+This alert needs to be configurable in the threshold(s) that trigger it (I.E. value on sensor X went below Y threshold), as well as the content of the alert.

 ##### 4. Subscriptions/Alerts configurable via GUI
 Devices, sensors, and alerts must be configurable through a GUI.